lgreski/datasciencectacontent/markdown/rprog-discussPollutantmean.md

 If you need a text editor with which to read the raw data files, I suggest [Atom](https://atom.io), since it is free.

 In *Getting and Cleaning Data* you will learn how to develop a code book for a data set.
-For now, we'll refer you to the [Assignment Instructions](http://github.com/lgreski/datasciencectacontent/blob/master/markdown/images/rprog-Assignment1Instructions.PDF) that explain the data that is in each comma separated value file. *Getting and Cleaning Data* also covers the fact that it's always a good idea to run some descriptive statistics on the data to understand what it looks like:
+For now, we'll refer you to the [Assignment Instructions](http://github.com/lgreski/datasciencectacontent/blob/master/markdown/images/rprog-Assignment1Instructions.PDF) that explain the data that is in each comma separated value file. *Getting and Cleaning Data* also covers the fact that it's always a good idea to run some descriptive statistics on the data to understand what it looks like.

+I like to use the `stat.desc()` function from the <em>pastecs</em> package because it provides a lot more information than the information provided by the `base::summary()` function.

 <img src="./images/rprog-pollutantmean02.png">

-WOW!
-That's a lot of missing values for both `sulfate` and `nitrate` across all 332 sensor files.
+Interesting...
+There are MANY missing values for both `sulfate` and `nitrate` across all 332 sensor files.
+In fact, only about 15% of the observations for `nitrate` and `sulfate` are non-missing.

 ## Key Assumptions